Updated: Oct 8, 2022

 Life is a work in progress, a daily discovery of who you are, the world around you and how you can show up for yourself and others.

 Can you find room for progress?
-Practice the pose below every day for a month to learn how practice can bring life to progress, and how progress might look different every day.
+Practice the balance pose below every day for a month to learn how practice can bring life to progress, and how progress might look different every day.
 Over the next month, track how your balance changes.

 Practice It: Virabhadrasana III (Warrior III Pose)